sergiohcdna/ctadmtool/README.md

 ## ON/OFF Analysis

-The script **ONOFFAnalysisGralMean.py** presents the case for simulation and analysis of an observation in (*Wobble*) ON/OFF mode, where the CTA telescopes are pointing to an alternative sky position (via command-line argumment) lying x degrees from the center of the region of interes (ROI).
+For the (*Wobble*) ON/OFF observation, I implemented two scripts: the first one in python, and the second in C++.
+An observation in (*Wobble*) ON/OFF mode is where the CTA telescopes are pointing to an alternative sky position lying x degrees from the center of the region of interes (ROI).
+The python script was written using the csphagen python module, default when ctools is built.
+In the other hand, the C++ script is currently under construction, because there is not a tool to create ON/OFF observations.
+The creation of the ON/OFF observation is based in the csphagen python tool, but with several simplifications.
+The goal of the C++ script is to test new gammalib classes to describe DM scpectral models according to the purposes of this project, and/or calculation of full-likeihood (including nuisance parameters).

+### Python Script

+The script **ONOFFAnalysisGralMean.py** presents the case for simulation and analysis of an observation in (*Wobble*) ON/OFF mode.
 You need to specify the path to XML-model file, the name of the source of interest (you can have more than one source described in the template), pointing position, some instrument-related options, and analysis-related options.
 The script performs n observations of h hours, using IRF and caldb indicated via command-line.
 After every realization, the code performs a MLE-fit to estimate best parameters and extract the number of events for each bin of energy.
 Then, an ON/OFF container is created with the average number of events (computed from the n realizations) and a *average* spectrum is computed using ctlike and ctulimit.
 The script returns a file with average counts before/after MLE fit, the energy bins boundaries, XML model after MLE fit, histograms with parameter distribution for n realizations, file with parameters obtained after MLE fit, a png image with the map centered in the position of source of interest, a png image with the *average* spectrum plot; arf, pha and rmf files obtained after ON/OFF conversion.

 To run the script, please be sure to have ctools and gammalib loaded.
 You can see the help mesagge by typping: